 Click below for more information.

-Eligible installations receive quarterly payments over 20 years based on the amount of heat generated.
-The scheme covers England, Scotland, and Wales.
-There is a separate scheme for Northern Ireland.
-The Department of Enterprise, Trade and Investment suspended the Northern Ireland RHI Scheme to new applicants from 29 February 2016.
+Accredited installations receive quarterly payments over 20 years based on the amount of eligible heat generated.
+The scheme operates within England, Scotland, and Wales.